 Returned from Assignment.
 The resource must have status correctly identified as soon as possible.
-It is preferred that re-status be accomplished within 48 hours.
-The length of assignment and agency policy on mandatory days off will apply.
+It is preferred that re-status be accomplished promptly upon return to available status.

 Resource Item Screen

 Data Entry Standards

 For information on data entry standards, refer to the document entitled, "Data Entry Standard for Resource Items in ROSS" at the location identified below.